top of page

 Input

-Chest X-ray type: posterior-anterior chest X-ray, anterior-posterior chest X-ray
+Chest X-ray type: Posterior-anterior chest X-ray, Anterior-posterior chest X-ray

 Output

-• Probability score for TB as well as output indicating whether TB is likely present or likely absent
+• Dichotomous output indicating whether each abnormality is likely present or absent

 • Contours indicating the location of the abnormalities with labels